nRF Connect SDK Intermediate

 static const struct custom_bme280_config custom_bme280_config_##inst = { \

-.spi = SPI_DT_SPEC_INST_GET(inst, SPIOP, 0), \
+.spi = SPI_DT_SPEC_INST_GET(inst, SPIOP), \

 C

-Here we put all parameters needed for DEVICE_DT_INST_DEFINE (this was covered in device model topic Edit Topic “Device driver model” ‹ Nordic Developer Academy — WordPress).
-Lets look into the and their`s role:
+Here we put all the parameters needed for DEVICE_DT_INST_DEFINE (this was covered in device model topic Device driver model).
+Let’s look into them and their role:

-• inst – instance which is used to get device tree node id we are defining driver for, we take it from an input parameter of our CUSTOM_BME280_DEFINE macro helper
+• inst – instance, which is used to get device tree node id we are defining driver for, we take it from an input parameter of our CUSTOM_BME280_DEFINE macro helper

 • pm – Pointer to the device’s power management resources.
 We don’t need it for this exercise.

 • data– Pointer to the device’s data structure instance.
-We use the instance created by the template from previous step.
+We use the instance created by the template from the previous step.

 • config – Pointer to the device’s configuration structure instance.
-We use the instance created by the template from previous step.
+We use the instance created by the template from the previous step.

 • API -Pointer to the device’s API structure.
-That is our device API created in step 3, we use custom_bme280_api for this parameter.
+That is our device API created in step 3.
+We use custom_bme280_api for this parameter.

 DEVICE_DT_INST_DEFINE(inst, \